kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 secret/etcd-openshift-etcd created
 ```

-Once the secret is created below command can be used to create the BluePrint
+Once the secret is created below command can be used to create the Blueprint

 ```
 » oc apply -f etcd-incluster-ocp-blueprint.yaml -n kanister